 Messi boasts extremely popular Facebook and Instagram pages but is not on Twitter, save for a 'Team Messi' account created by sponsors Adidas.

-He does, however, play second fiddle to Ronaldo when it comes to social-media presence.
-Messi has the second-most popular Facebook page among athletes of any sport, with 89 million likes, and is fourth on Instagram (97 million) after Ronaldo, Dwayne Johnson and Neymar.
+He does, however, play second fiddle to Ronaldo when it comes to social media presence.
+Messi has the second-most popular Facebook page among athletes of any sport, with 90 million likes, and is the third-most followed male personality on Instagram (152 million) after Ronaldo and Dwayne Johnson.